anijs/anijs.wiki.repository/Custom-Events-Listening.md

 AniJS allows to execute the animations using customized events as a trigger.
 You can create your own events and attach the animations to them.

-You can see a [Codepen Example](http://codepen.io/darielnoel/pen/KzsFn?editors=001)you must read bellow first.
+You can see a [Codepen Example](http://codepen.io/darielnoel/pen/KzsFn?editors=001) you must read bellow first.

 #####Advantages